gopheracademy/gopheracademy-web/content/advent-2016/gleam-distributed-map-reduce-for-golang.md

 This piece of code does the following:

 1. read the input txt file line by line
-2. extract the interger part as a string from each line (LuaJIT)
+2. extract the integer part as a string from each line (LuaJIT)
 3. hash the key and distribute data into 4 partitions
 4. sort the key locally for each partition (Unix sort command)
 5. merge the 4 sorted partitions into one partition